The biggest PC games releasing in the next 3 months

 Except when a bunch of games are pushed from the end of one year to the beginning of the next, the winter release calendar can be a little light.
-But the slower pace gives us time to catch up on last year's best games, and it's not as if it's a complete doledrum: Pokémon-like MMO Temtem looks like a strong timekiller for cold winter nights, and Warcraft 3: Reforged will add to the nostalgic feelings in the atmosphere.
+But the slower pace gives us time to catch up on last year's best games, and it's not as if it's a complete doledrum: Pokémon-like MMO Temtem looks like a strong timekiller for cold winter nights, and Warcraft 3: Reforged will keep the nostalgic feelings simmering.
 There are a couple long-awaited games coming, too: Ori and the Will of the Wisps and Mount & Blade 2.

 Plan your winter entertainment with the calendar below, which features the PC releases we're most looking forward to in January, February, and March, plus a glimpse at what April will look like (it'll be Cyberpunk 2077-free, I'm afraid, but that means we can take our time playing Resident Evil 3 Remake without a giant RPG competing for attention).
 For more, see our guide to all of the new games of 2020.